Q: How do you copy and paste on a Mac computer?

 To access what is recently available on clipboard, just go to Mac's main menu > Edit > Show Clipboard.
 This will display what was copied the last time on your system (the presently available content).

-As of now, Mac doesn’t let us access historical records of clipboard.
-Though, there are tons of third-party apps that you can use to retrieve the historic data from clipboard.
+As of now, Mac doesn't let us access historical records of the clipboard.
+Though, there are tons of third-party apps that you can use to retrieve the historic data from the clipboard.

 You can copy and paste images on Mac like just any other file format.
 Select the images and either press the Command + C/X to copy/cut it.
 You can also just drag and drop the files from the source to the target folder.

 When we simply use Command + V feature, it also copies the formatting of the text.
 Instead of that, use the key combinations: Option + Shift + Command + V. This will solely paste the text on your Mac without any formatting.